hteumeuleu/caniemail/_features/html-role.md

 }
 notes: ""
 notes_by_num: {
-    "1": "Not live tested, only looked at processed code on Litmus."
-	"2": "Only works on the `<table>` tag."
+    "1": "Not live tested, only looked at processed code on Litmus.", "2": "Only works on the `<table>` tag."
 }
 ---